Thursday, 19 November 2015

 Get enough sleep.
 Set your alarm for bedtime.

 Organize!
 A place for everything and everything in its place.
-Losing things is stressful.
+Losing

 Monitor your body for stress signs.
-If your stomach muscles are knotted and your breathing is shallow, relax your muscles and take some deep, slow breaths.
+If your stomach muscles are

 Write down your thoughts and feelings.
-It can help you clarify ideas and give you a renewed perspective.
+It can help you clarify ideas

 Do this yoga exercise when you need to relax: Inhale through your nose to the count of eight.
-Pucker your lips and exhale slowly to the count of 16.
-Concentrate on the long sighing sound and feel the tension dissolve.
+Pucker your lips and exhale

+dissolve.
 Repeat 10 times.
 Visualize success before any experience you fear.
 Take time to go over every part of the event in your mind.
 Imagine how great you will look, and how well you will present yourself.

 Take your mind off the task for a while.
-If the stress of a deadline gets in the way of doing a job, use diversion.
-You will focus better when you return to it.
+If the stress of a deadline

+Talk out your problems with a friend.
+It helps to relieve confusion.
 Avoid people and places that don’t fit your personal needs and desires.

 If you dislike politics, don’t spend time with politically excited people.